grenaud/schmutzi/README.md

 - MT
-  1) Have your data aligned to a mitochondrial reference (see "refs/human_MT_wrapped.fa" for a wrapped reference) using a sensitive mapper that produces BAM
+  1) Have your data aligned to a mitochondrial reference (see "refs/human_MT_wrapped.fa" for a wrapped reference) using a sensitive mapper that produces BAM.
+A wrapper script is available with schmutzi (see Frequently Asked Questions)
   2) run samtools sort on your aligned bam file
   3) run samtools index on your sorted and aligned bam file
   4) If you used the wrapped reference, re-wrap your alignments exceeding the junction